Na Lama Kukui

 Q: Why a dress code?

 A: We have a dress code because it is part of the discipline and uniformity of ballet.
-Following R.A.D. syllabus also requires that dancers wear specific colors.
+The R.A.D. syllabus also requires that dancers wear specific colours.

-A: While a toddler may not be capable of learning a pirouette, taking dance classes will help them gain development in motor skills, following directions, working with other children and also develop their Musicality.
-It’s a great way to introduce the arts to a young child.
+A: While a toddler may not be capable of learning a pirouette, taking dance classes will help them gain development in motor skills, following directions, working with other children and also developing their musicality.
+It is a great way to introduce the arts to a young child.

-A: Yes, students who are interested in becoming a certified RAD teacher may acquire guidance and teacher training courses from RAB Artistic Director, Ms. Vivienne.
+A: Students interested in becoming certified RAD teachers may acquire guidance and teacher training courses from RAB Artistic Director.